Core LLZK Specification

 The semantics on the right is not an encoding to SMT, it is just to write it a bit formally.

-Next we describe the possible instructions supported in the language.
+Next we describe the possible commands supported in the language.

 Assignment